jpegleg/1-vm-enterprise/README.txt

 # 1-vm-enterprise

-Template for a light weight cloud edge CentOS 8 virtual machine.
+Template for a cloud edge CentOS 8 virtual workstation machine.

 Run a private local VM that interacts with the internet to create and manage kubernetes and VMs deployed across the world.

-CentOS 8 (long lifetime, strong security controls, compliance goals)
+CentOS 8 - server with GUI from install menu

 recommended min provisioning:
 25 GB disk